NikKowPHP/social-brain/chapters/chapter-4.md

 The connection has been broken.
 Maria, despite her good intentions, offered a brilliant solution but completely missed what Leo truly needed.

+This "premature solution" bug is one of the most common viruses in parent-child communication.
+Your teenager comes home, throws their bag on the floor, and says, 'I completely failed my history test.'
+The Architect brain in the parent immediately boots up: 'Okay, we need a new study schedule.
+I'm hiring a tutor.
+Did you not do the reading?'
+We offer a perfect, logical strategy, but our child just shuts down.
+They didn't need a project manager; they needed a connection.
+The Empathy Switch—'Wow, that sounds incredibly frustrating.
+What's the hardest part for you right now?'—is the only way to debug that disconnection.

 ---
 ### **System Alert: The Threat of Unsolicited Advice**